 the rash may be atypical, resembling sunburn or poison ivy.

-unreliable, producing false positives and false negatives.
-This is a
+disease itself are unreliable, producing false positives and negatives.

 Lyme disease patients respond to certain antibiotics and treatment of